 Individual counseling is available by appointment to survivors of domestic violence or sexual assault.
 To schedule an appointment, please call our hotline at (517) 783-2861.

 AWARE has groups focusing on domestic violence and sexual assault.
-Domestic Violence Group is an open group that meets on Monday from 7:00 pm – 8:30 pm and on Thursday from 1:30 pm – 3:00 pm.
+Domestic Violence Group is an open group that meets on Thursdays from 1:30 pm – 3:00 pm.
 Childcare is provided for 5 children on a first-come, first-served basis.
 Sexual Assault Group is a closed group, and is only for survivors of sexual assault that are attending sexual assault counseling at AWARE.
 Please view our calendar for up-to-date information about group counseling.

 - Visitation and Safe Exchange